Drake & Rihanna Just Suffered A Seriously Awkward Run-In [Video]

 “They arrived separately,” the site reported of Drake and his “Work” duet parter, claiming that Rihanna attended the party “with her bestie” while Drake appeared to “look like he was caught off guard” by his former girlfriend’s presence.

-Rihanna and Drake’s run-in is also didn’t involve any kind of small talk according to reports.
+Rihanna and Drake’s run-in also didn’t involve any kind of small talk, according to reports.

-Rihanna and Drake allegedly didn’t even talk to each other at the party according to Dance Hall Hip Hop, while an insider claimed to the outlet that neither knew the other was going to be there.
+Rihanna and Drake allegedly didn’t even talk to each other at the party, according to Dance Hall Hip Hop, while an insider claimed to the outlet that neither knew the other was going to be there.

 “They didn’t [talk] to each other and there is no reunion,” sources close to Rihanna and Drake said of their awkward encounter at the party, shutting down rumors they could be back together and dating again.
 “It was just mere coincidence that they ended up at the same place so there is nothing more to it.”